-The information architecture for the app buried some of the functions like Performance.
-The main point of contention raised by my professor was whether I should've put the performance statistics three levels down.
-My logic is that my persona was not that interested in details.
-Simultaneously she is also an auditor, which means she will have some skill in reading graphs.
+The point of contention with my professor was whether I should've put the performance statistics three levels down.
+My logic is that while Claudia isn't interested in details, she is also an auditor, which means she might have some skill in reading graphs.

 As a result, I put the "Set up next service" button below the graphs.

 The idea of feedforward is incorporated throughout the app to tell Claudia not only where has been but where she is going.

 iOS guidelines have been followed in the design.
 This is seen at the top level, with the screen header having the familiar network and time options.
 It’s also seen in some lower level mechanical elements, like the translucent keyboard.

 The architecture of the app is mostly hierarchical with a few Experience-Driven navigation elements e.g. Notifications directly leading to relevant screen.

 From the high-level principles, depth and hierarchy are provided by sparing use of drop shadows, gradients, and typography.
 Negative space is also used to highlight these effects E.g. user can “see through” the car icon to see the purple bar below.

 Purple is also the main color scheme of the app, distinguished by its frequent use in high-end contexts, which Claudia aspires to.